Be a better human by being open to change!

 - Can I ask someone out for social gatherings?

-- Romantic relationships at work and a review of the power dynamic.
+- Romantic relationships at work and a review of the power dynamics.

 We must constantly be aware of how our words, tones, and messages impact those around us.
 In this section, we will review some challenges that can come up